sudharshanakshay/makepassword/README.md

     - Lowercase Alphabets
     - Numbers &
     - Symbols.
-- Password lenght can be varied between 5 to 30.
+- Password length can be varied between 5 to 30.

 ## Software & Language used
 - Android Studio - Java, XML